5. Defining flight lines#

 5.7.
 Setting a buffer around an AOI#

-It is recommended to add a good buffer around the AOI (minimally the surrounding flight altitude length), especially when planning an oblique mission.
+It is recommended to add a good buffer around the AOI (minimally as long as the surrounding flight altitude), especially when planning an oblique mission.

 Important